Nuitka/Nuitka/README.rst

 but obviously with no details. `@KayHayen <https://twitter.com/KayHayen>`_.

-I will not answer Nuitka issues via Twitter though, rather make occasional polls, and give important announcements, as well as low level posts about development ongoing.
+I will not answer Nuitka issues via Twitter though, rather make occasional polls, and give important announcements, as well as low-level posts about development ongoing.

 Report issues or bugs
 ---------------------

-Should you encounter any issues, bugs, or ideas, please visit the `Nuitka bug tracker <https://github.com/kayhayen/Nuitka/issues>`__ and report them.
+Should you encounter any issues, bugs, or ideas, please visit the `Nuitka bug tracker <https://github.com/kayhayen/Nuitka/issues>`__ or `here <http://bugs.nuitka.net/>`_ and report them.

 Best practices for reporting bugs: